awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/enable-as-instance-metrics.md

 If you have CloudWatch alarms associated with your Auto Scaling group, use the [put\-metric\-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to update each alarm\.
 Make each period match the monitoring type \(300 seconds for basic monitoring and 60 seconds for detailed monitoring\)\.
 If you change from detailed monitoring to basic monitoring but do not update your alarms to match the five\-minute period, they continue to check for statistics every minute\.
 They might find no data available for as many as four out of every five periods\.

 ## Collect additional metrics using the CloudWatch agent<a name="metrics-collected-by-cloudwatch-agent"></a>

-To collect memory metrics and other metrics collected by the CloudWatch agent, you must install the CloudWatch agent\.
+To collect operating system\-level metrics like available and used memory, you must install the CloudWatch agent\.
 Additional fees may apply\.
 For more information, see [Metrics collected by the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html) in the *Amazon CloudWatch User Guide*\.